 Also known as a four-way conference, it involves couples sitting down face-to-face in a conference room with their attorneys to negotiate the different aspects of the divorce.
 A four-way meeting is most beneficial for spouses who are willing to collaborate with one another to reach an agreed settlement.
 Resolution of the divorce through agreement by the parties can save significant time, cost, and stress.

 Tips for a Successful Four-way Meeting

 Be on the Same Page with your Attorney

 What are your goals?
 What you do expect to achieve from the meeting?
 Schedule a consultation with your attorney before the meeting and let them know your concerns and goals.
-Ask your attorney to walk you through the process including not only discussing your priorities, but also the areas where you can be flexible.
-Make sure that your attorney knows everything you want addressed at the meeting so that they are not caught by surprise or unprepared on issues that may arise during the meeting.
+Ask your attorney to walk you through the process including not only discussing your priorities but also the areas where you can be flexible.
+Make sure that your attorney knows everything you want to be addressed at the meeting so that they are not caught by surprise or unprepared on issues that may arise during the meeting.
 Lastly, let your attorney know whether you will actively participate in negotiations or whether you would like your attorney to speak solely on your behalf during the meeting.

 Focus on the Bigger Picture

 During the meeting, it is often tempting for couples to jump into the conversation and make accusatory or sarcastic comments to the other spouse.
 Such comments tend to derail all parties involved from the true purpose of the meeting.
 Try to concentrate on the bigger picture and keep any pent up anger or resentment at bay.
 This way, it is much easier to achieve the intended goals and convince the other party that you want to reach an amicable solution that is in everyone’s best interests.

 Be Reasonably Flexible